19hours/sg-statutes/Acts/Currency Act.md

 ### Continuation and completion of disciplinary proceedings

-9\.—(1) Where on the appointed day any disciplinary proceedings were pending against any employee of the Board transferred to the service of the Authority under section 6, the proceedings shall be carried on and completed by the Authority.
+9\.—(1) Where on 1st October 2002 any disciplinary proceedings were pending against any employee of the Board transferred to the service of the Authority under section 6, the proceedings shall be carried on and completed by the Authority.

 [25/2002]